 A scripting language can be used to create custom control and reboot sequences, schedule periodic reboots, customize the LCD, and control serial devices.
 Both internal and external system logs are provided.
-Windows utilities send status notifications, warnings, and power bills via email.

 New Features

 New features include a larger keypad, extended real-time clock battery life, scheduling function, removable power cord, Wake on Lan (WOL) support, NTP sync, Apple iOS and Android support.
 Learn more about new features here.